I guess you could say I’ve always been a pioneer of slow tourism.

 1. Ultimate freedom

-Consider the following: you were planning on visiting some old Roman ruins but a group of people you’ve met in the hostel are going to the beach instead.
-You really want to check out the beach and hang out with your new friends, but you also don’t want to miss the Roman ruins, and you only have one day in the city that you’re in, with your transport and accomodation for the following day all booked and paid for.
+Consider the following: you were planning on visiting the Colosseum in Rome, but a group of people you’ve just met have invited you on a road trip to a cool medieval village outside of the city – you really want to go on the trip, but you also don’t want to miss the Colosseum, and you only have one day in Rome!

-Unless you want to waste money, you’re going to have to make a sacrifice and end up missing out on something you really wanted to do.
+Unless you want to cancel your transport and accommodation to your next destination (and waste money in the process), you’re going to have to make a sacrifice and end up missing out on something you really wanted to do.

-With slow tourism, you would have the freedom to extend your time in your destination for a day or two and therefore not miss out on the fun!
+If you had decided to travel slowly, you would have the freedom to extend your time in your destination and not miss out on anything!

-2. Slow travel is good for the environment
+2. Slow travel is better for the environment

 Many people who visit popular cities on a day trip will arrive with a packed lunch, on a pre-paid tour with a large corporation, and not spend a dime in the place they’re visiting.

-If you stay in a place for longer, you are able to skirt around this by waking up early to see things before the crowds come, spreading out your sightseeing over a few days or even weeks.
+If you stay in a place for longer, you are able to skirt around this by waking up early to see things before the crowds come and spreading out your sightseeing over a few days (or even weeks!).

-When I stayed in Kotor, Montenegro, my favourite time of day was around 5pm, when the sun was still high in the sky and all of the visitors from cruise ships left town.
-Myself and the other tourists who were actually staying in Kotor had the place to ourselves, and there really weren’t many of us!
+When I stayed in Kotor, Montenegro, my favourite time of day was around 5 pm, when the sun was still high in the sky and all of the cruise ship tourists had left.

 5. You save money